bodo-ai/langchain-bodo/README.md

 > Finished chain.
 ```

-You can also pass Pandas DataFrames:
+You can also pass one or more Pandas DataFrames to agents:

 ``` py
 import pandas